VimanRobert/VimanRobert/README.md

 - 👋 Hi, I’m @VimanRobert;
 - 👀 I’m interested in mobile app development;
-- 🌱 I got skills in OOP, JAVA and C#;
+- 🌱 I got skills in OOP,Kotlin, Android studio, xml, xaml JAVA and C#;
 - 💞️ I’m looking for a job;
 - 📫 How to reach me:
     *vimanrobert@yahoo.com;